euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForCordova/README.md

 Please follow document at implementation [GettingStarted.md](GettingStarted.md).

 ## Release Notes
-1. Latest versions of Workspace ONE SDKs (22.2 for iOS and Android).
+1. Latest versions of Workspace ONE SDKs (22.7 for iOS and 22.8 for Android).

 ## Workspace One SDK Documentation
 For further details about the Workspace One SDK, navigate to https://my.workspaceone.com/products/Workspace-ONE-SDK and select the required platform, SDK version and Workspace ONE UEM console version.